 4. Improve team communication

 Our Clinics Industry Report showed healthcare staff reported quality of communication as a top pain point in the workplace.
-With poor communication, vital information can get missed affecting day-day work and patient care, which is so critical in a dynamic workplace like urgent care facilities.
+With poor communication, vital information can get missed, affecting day-day work and patient care.

-To improve this, urgent care clinics can utilize a collaboration system so staff can effectively communicate and work together in one central platform.
+To improve this, clinics can utilize a collaboration system so staff can effectively communicate and work together in one central platform.
 This can ensure staff doesn’t miss important announcements or emerging updates.